Demystifying Network Foundation Models: Intrinsic Evaluation Framework

 \section{Intrinsic Evaluation Framework}

-Network foundation models (NFMs) pretrained on raw packet traces inherently encode an internal \emph{latent space} reflecting various network and application characteristics (described in \autoref{sec:hidden_context_networking}) captured from the utilized training data.
+NFMs pretrained on raw packet traces inherently encode an internal \emph{latent space} reflecting various network and application characteristics captured from the utilized training data.
 To gain insights into these characteristics, we explore \emph{embeddings} generated from diverse network data by \emph{frozen} NFMs.

 Using the calculated embeddings, we aim to: quantify how effectively models distribute representations across their available dimensions (\S\ref{sec:method:embedding_geom_analysis}), demonstrating if they capture both shared protocol patterns and distinctive flow characteristics; measure the correspondence between learned embeddings and established network metrics (\S\ref{sec:method:metric_alignment}), revealing whether NFMs inherently calculate the same statistical features that domain experts have engineered over decades; and evaluate how embeddings respond to controlled perturbations at both protocol and contextual levels (\S\ref{sec:method:sensitivity_testing}), verifying that models learn meaningful causal dependencies.
-For each technique, we provide a claim (\textit{what NFMs should be able to do}), rationale behind this claim, and our methodology to evaluate NFMs for these claims.
+For each technique, we provide a claim (\textit{what NFMs should be able to do}), the rationale behind this claim, and our methodology to evaluate NFMs for the given claim.
+A visual overview of the Intrinsic Evaluation Framework is presented in \autoref{fig:intrinsic_framework}.

+\smartparagraph{Applicability.} In theory, our intrinsic evaluation framework can be used to evaluate any model that learns latent space representations, but it is most valuable for models that involve task-agnostic pre-training.
+While traditional approaches (e.g., neural networks trained using supervised learning techniques) can be evaluated using our metric alignment component, they often lack the explicitly extracted latent representations that make geometric analysis and causal sensitivity testing meaningful.

+Importantly, because of the data representation challenges posed by network traffic (see \autoref{sec:data_repr}), how a model's input data is being preprocessed is intrinsically entangled with what model architecture is selected.
+Since both aspects reflect the explicit decisions that the original model's developers made, we are unable to evaluate them individually.